gitNavV/rgbTogrey/README.md

 # rgbTogrey
-A C++ implementation for conversion of any color image into its greyscale version.
+A C++ implementation of GPU accelerated conversion of any color image into its greyscale version.

 # Building on OS X